johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 The ubiquitous mega-bundle that is Amazon Prime is one of my longest running subscriptions.
 I buy a large amount of everything I buy through Amazon – which is exactly what Jeff Bezos wants.

 The bundle keeps getting bigger and it also keeps getting pricer.
-Whilst I'm grandfathered in at a lower cost until August, it's going up to £95 after that.
+Whilst I'm grandfathered in at a lower cost until August, it’s going up to £95 after that.

-I do use a lot of Amazon's services; especially the delivery services and, to a lesser extent, Prime TV[^Picard].
+I do use a lot of Amazon’s services; especially the delivery services and, to a lesser extent, Prime TV[^Picard].
 I think I'm going to struggle to cancel this practically, but I am going to give it a go when renewal time comes around.

 [^Picard]: At the moment, I'm clinging on for the third and final season of Picard – another Star Trek show.